8

 “Could you be more specific?”

 “Huh?”
-Confused, Terra timidly curled her large frame to lay down on the small lap.
+Confused, Terra timidly curled her large frame to lay down in the tiny lap.
 “L-like this?”

 “Yes.”
 Her face was firmly pressed against Diode's stomach.
 “Okay, now say that one more time.”

-“I don't wannaaaa get marriiiiieeed...”
+“I don’t wannaaaa get marriiiiieeed...”
 Terra said, tightly embracing the slender belly.
-She placidly accepted that was how she truly felt.
+She somehow grasped that was how she truly felt.

 “I understand.
 There, there.”
 Diode draped her small body across Terra's shoulder.
-She was airy, lithe, warm, and only slightly soft.
+She was airy, slender, and warm, with only a hint of softness.
 The smoky, exotic herbal scent Terra always noticed around Diode filled her sinuses.
 It was an incredibly comforting sensation.
-Terra gently snuggled closer as her thoughts vibrated with that sudden new realization.
+Terra gently snuggled closer as her mind buzzed with that sudden new realization.
 She took a deep breath.
 One more breath, then another.
 She relaxed with a deep sigh.

 “...Die-fuaan.”